will-cern/xroofit-readthedocs/docs/source/fitting.rst

 Status codes and covariance quality codes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 It is important to check the status codes and covariance quality codes of fits to confirm the fit is valid.
 A "valid" fit has a status code of 0 and a covariance quality of 3.
-The values can be checked with:
+Note that a valid fit might still have problems though, e.g. if there are large correlations between parameters.
+The codes can be checked with:

 >>> fr.status()
 >>> fr.covQual()